ddadaal/AcademyCloud/README.md

 https://academycloud.ddadaal.me

 All mock data running at frontend.
-No APIs call is involved.
+No API call is involved.

-Use username `system` and any password to login as system user.
+Use username `system` and any password to login as **system user**.

-Use any other username and any password to login as a normal user with all possible scopes available.
+Use any other username and any password to login as a **normal user** with all possible scopes available.

 # Contents